shelcia/dynamic-portfolio/README.md

 # 📌 Workflow of The Project

-⭐ Sign up Or LOgin: Users will sign up for a Dynamic Portfolio account to gain access to the platform.
+⭐ Sign up Or log in: Users will sign up for a Dynamic Portfolio account to gain access to the platform.
 They can sign up using their email address.

 ⭐ Choose a template: Once signed up, users will be able to browse through three different templates for them.
 They can select a template that best suits them.